 In addition to the food, you’ll find attractions like an ice-skating rink and a toboggan run.
 On the weekends, the atmosphere is enhanced by brass band parades, choirs, folk dance groups, and other performances and entertainers.
 Depending on the date, you may also find children’s activities such as face painting, crafts, and storytelling.

-Many of Liege’s top attractions are close together in the city center.
+Many of Liege’s top attractions are close together in the city center and are worth visiting when you come for the market.

 Cutting right through the center of Liege, the so-called Montagne de Bueren (Bueren Mountain) isn’t actually a mountain—it’s a workout.
 With 374 stairs, the passage was created as a way for soldiers to get from the hilltop to the city center without passing the bars and red light district along the way.
 You get a great view from the top, not to mention the sense of accomplishment from having survived the climb.